apache/geode/Troubleshooting-Disk-Space.md

 	Filesystem      Size  Used Avail Use% Mounted on /dev/sdb1        68G   63G  1.1G  99% /disk1
 ###vsd
-Another way to determine whether there is a disk issue is to use `vsd` to display the disk free space values contained in a given GemFire statistics archive.
+Another way to determine whether there is a disk issue is to use `vsd` to display the disk free space values contained in a given Geode statistics archive.
 ####VMStats
 The chart below shows **DiskDirStats volumeFreeSpace** values.
 The **DiskDirStats volumeFreeSpace** values show the available usable space in the directory.
  In this case, the disk store ran out of disk space.